-Best Time to Visit
+Best Time to Visit Oman

-Visa On Arrival
+Visa Information for Tourists Visa On Arrival

 If you are a passport holder from the countries listed below you can obtain a visa on arrival.
 You must first pay for your visa at the Travelex Foreign Exchange bureau located in the immigration arrivals hall, payments can be accepted in most currencies or by credit card.
-If you are a passport holder of one of these countries and you are a tourist arriving from Dubai or Qatar and flying directly to Oman you do not need to obtain an Oman Tourist Visa.
+If you are a passport holder of one of these countries and you are a tourist arriving from UAE or Qatar and flying directly to Oman you do not need to obtain an Oman Tourist Visa.
 If you are a resident in a GCC country the cost of an Oman Visa is 5 Oman Rial.
 You must fly to Oman directly from a GCC country

 1. Types of Visa for Passport holders of countries listed in table below